MeshWorld India Logo MeshWorld.

 Option B: Python with Django or FastAPI

-Stronger for AI-adjacent roles, data-intensive applications, and startups building ML-powered features.
+Better for AI-adjacent roles, data-heavy apps, and startups building ML features.

 - Python 3.13+